 OSHA believes that limiting the use of fall protection plans to those situations in which guardrail, safety net, or personal fall protection systems cannot be used ensures that employers use alternative, less-protective control measures only as a last resort.

-OSHA believes that in virtually all work operations on residential roofs, employers can protect workers from falling by providing guardrail, safety net, or personal fall protection systems.
-The employer has the burden to establish that it is not feasible or will create a greater hazard to provide any fall protection in the particular residential roof operation, and that it is necessary to implement a fall protection plan (§1910.28(b)(1)(ii)).
+The agency's position is that in virtually all work operations on residential roofs, employers can protect workers from falling by providing guardrail, safety net, or personal fall protection systems.
+The employer has the burden to establish that it is not feasible, or will create a greater hazard, to provide any fall protection in the particular residential roof operation, and that it is permitted to implement a fall protection plan pursuant to §1910.28(b)(1)(ii).

-The employer must develop and implement a fall protection plan that contains the following requirements.
+The employer must develop and implement a fall protection plan that contains all of the following requirements.
 The plan must:

 - Be prepared by a "qualified" person;

-- Be developed for the site where the work will be performed;
+- Be developed for the particular site where the work will be performed;

 - Be maintained up-to-date and at the job site;